StefanoIncardone/kaylang/IDEAS.md

 ```

 ### Inheritance

+(NOTE: convert `extends` keyword to `using`, and have it also represent inclusion of other modules/files)

 inheritance is just syntactic sugar, this allows for any extended type to be passed as "base" type only carrying
 the fields defined in the base type: